General Terms and Conditions

 11.0 Termination of Engagement

-11.1 In the event that either party believes that the other has breached any obligations under these Terms and Condition that party shall so notify the breaching party in writing.
-The breaching party will have 14 working days from the receipt of such notice to remedy the alleged breach and to notify the non-breaching party in writing that such remedy has been effected.
-If the breach is not remedied within the 14 days, the non-breaching party shall have the right to terminate Engagement without further notice.
+11.1 In the event that either party believes that the other has breached any obligations under these Terms and Condition or the Engagement that party shall so notify the breaching party in writing.
+The breaching party will have 14 working days from the receipt of such notice to remedy the alleged breach and to notify the non-breaching party in writing that such remedy has been remedied.
+If the breach is not remedied within the 14 days, the non-breaching party shall have the right to terminate the Engagement without further notice.

-11.2 If you have become insolvent or Services have been suspended for whatever reason CT may forthwith terminate this Engagement.
+11.2 If you have become insolvent or the Engagement has been suspended for whatever reason CT may forthwith terminate the Engagement.

 11.3 Termination shall be without prejudice to any rights that may have accrued during the Engagement.